About Brad

-Brad Williams is the CEO and Co-Founder of WebDevStudios.com.
-He is also a co-host on the SitePoint Podcast and the co-author of the book Professional WordPress.
-He was one of the original co-hosts on the WordPress Weekly Podcast and still joins the show on occasion.
+Brad Williams is the Co-Founder of WebDevStudios.com.
+He is also a co-host on the DradCast Podcast and the co-author of the books Professional WordPress and Professional WordPress Plugin Development.
 Brad has been developing websites for over 15 years, including the last 5 where he has focused on open-source technologies like WordPress.

 Professional WordPress Plugin Development

 Brad has given presentations at various WordCamps across the country.
-He is also the organizer for the New Jersey WordPress Meetup and the Philadelphia WordPress Meetup.
-Brad is also the co-author of the WROX book Professional WordPress.
+He is also the co-organizer of WordCamp Philly 2010, 2011, 2012, 2014, 2015 and the Philadelphia WordPress Meetup.
+Brad was also a co-organizer for the Inaugural WordCamp US in 2015 and 2016.
 In 2010 Brad founded Pluginize.com, a company dedicated to building custom WordPress plugins.

 Brad is a computer programmer and tech junkie who enjoys exploring technology and sharing his knowledge and experience with others.